Emmotes/ic_spoilers/docs/ezmerelda.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate: My Signal** (Guess)
-> Ezmerelda causes the enemy with the highest health, greatly debuffing them.
+> Ezmerelda attacks the enemy with the highest health, greatly debuffing them.
 The debuff gets stronger with each debuff applied in the current area.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "id": 759,
     "name": "My Signal",
-    "description": "Ezmerelda causes the enemy with the highest health, greatly debuffing them.", "long_description": "Ezmerelda causes the enemy with the highest health, greatly debuffing them.
+    "description": "Ezmerelda attacks the enemy with the highest health, greatly debuffing them.", "long_description": "Ezmerelda attacks the enemy with the highest health, greatly debuffing them.
 The debuff gets stronger with each debuff applied in the current area.", "graphic_id": 8878,
     "target": "highest_health",
     "num_targets": 1,